ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingProtocol_attributes.md

 # Slot: attributes

-One or more attributes that further characterizes this Sequencing Protocol.
+One or more attributes that further characterize this Sequencing Protocol.

 URI: [GHGA:SequencingProtocol_attributes](https://w3id.org/GHGA/SequencingProtocol_attributes)